fortify/github-action/README.md

 <!-- START-INCLUDE:env-fod-package.md -->

-**`EXTRA_PACKAGE_OPTS`** - OPTIONAL
+**`EXTRA_PACKAGE_OPTS` (deprecated), `PACKAGE_EXTRA_OPTS`** - OPTIONAL
 By default, this action runs `scancentral package -o package.zip` to package application source code.
-The `EXTRA_PACKAGE_OPTS` environment variable can be used to specify additional packaging options.
+The `PACKAGE_EXTRA_OPTS` environment variable can be used to specify additional packaging options.

 If FoD Software Composition Analysis has been purchased and configured on the applicable release, you'll need to pass the `-oss` option through this environment variable to generate and package the additional dependency files required.

 Based on the  automated build tool detection feature provided by ScanCentral Client, this default `scancentral` command is often sufficient to properly package application source code.
-Depending on your build setup, you may however need to configure the `EXTRA_PACKAGE_OPTS` environment variable to specify additional packaging options.
+Depending on your build setup, you may however need to configure the `PACKAGE_EXTRA_OPTS` environment variable to specify additional packaging options.

-As an example, if the build file that you want to use for packaging doesn't adhere  to common naming conventions, you can configure the `-bf <custom build file>` option using the `EXTRA_PACKAGE_OPTS` environment variable.
+As an example, if the build file that you want to use for packaging doesn't adhere  to common naming conventions, you can configure the `-bf <custom build file>` option using the `PACKAGE_EXTRA_OPTS` environment variable.
 See [Command-line options for the package command](https://www.microfocus.com/documentation/fortify-software-security-center/2420/SC_SAST_Help_24.2.0/index.htm#cli/package-cmd.htm) for more information on available options.

 <!-- END-INCLUDE:env-fod-package.md -->

-**`EXTRA_FOD_SAST_SCAN_OPTS`** - OPTIONAL
+**`EXTRA_FOD_SAST_SCAN_OPTS` (deprecated), `FOD_SAST_SCAN_EXTRA_OPTS`** - OPTIONAL
 Extra FoD SAST scan options; see [`fcli fod sast-scan start` documentation](https://fortify.github.io/fcli/v2.6.0//manpage/fcli-fod-sast-scan-start.html)